Datarade Review: Key Features and Insights

 • You want to move from data to outreach to pipeline without stitching together separate vendors

-In this case, consider ZoomInfo: an AI GTM platform built on a large B2B data foundation (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses).
+In this case, consider ZoomInfo: an all-in-one AI GTM Platform built on a large B2B data foundation (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses).
 ZoomInfo's GTM Context Graph combines this data with your first-party signals to reveal why deals move or stall, and its execution tools let your team turn that intelligence into pipeline from one platform.

 We've included a detailed look at ZoomInfo later in this review as the alternative for teams that need B2B data they can act on now.
 To explore ZoomInfo's data and intelligence capabilities, start with a free trial here.